 - Sustainability education and outreach events : Outreach events, tabling on campus, and presenting information about sustainability to freshman classes further campus sustainability efforts.
 The student-led LEAF Outreach Team educates students, staff and faculty about adopting sustainable behaviors and recognizes their efforts.
 Education and outreach events allow students to develop skills such as public speaking and written communication and participate in team building and leadership development.

 - Faculty training and materials to incorporate sustainability into curricula : Creating more hands-on opportunities for faculty in all disciplines to include sustainability in their courses will expose more students to sustainability education.
-The Chesapeake Project has trained over 130 faculty members to incorporate sustainability into nearly 150 courses.
+The Sustainability Teaching Fellows workshop has trained over 130 faculty members to incorporate sustainability into nearly 150 courses.